-The bad news was that breakfast was not big in Uruguay.
+Back in 2013 I wrote: The bad news is, breakfast is not big in Uruguay.

-A typical breakfast is a café con leche accompanied with a couple of bizcochos (sweet or savoury pastries) or a sandwich caliente (toasted ham and cheese -or tomato and cheese- sandwich).
+A typical breakfast in Uruguay is a café con leche accompanied with a couple of bizcochos (sweet or savoury pastries) or a sandwich caliente (toasted ham and cheese -or tomato and cheese- sandwich).

 However things are starting to change!
-A few Montevideo restaurants are starting to realise that there is a public for great breakfasts.
+A few Montevideo restaurants are starting to realise that there is a public for great breakfasts, good coffee and brunch.

 Freshly-baked bread and bizcochos available from 7am until 9pm each day (except Sundays) at the classic Confiteria 25 de Mayo, 25 Mayo 655 on the corner of B. Mitre (the street with the bars).

 While you’re at the bakery, you might want to get something to go with your maté later on in the day.
-Uruguayans are addicts for masitas (pictured left).
+Uruguayans are addicts for masitas (pictured below).